Bhoomi016/Amazon-Sales-Analysis/README.md

 Revenue by Category – Contribution of each product category to total sales.

-Average Order Value (AOV) – Customer-level analysis (with filter on minimum 5 orders).
+Average Order Value (AOV) – Customer-level analysis (only for customers with more than 5 orders).

 Monthly Sales Trend – Compare current vs. previous month sales.

-Customer Lifetime Value (CLTV) – Ranking customers based on long-term spending.
+Customer Lifetime Value (CLTV) – Ranking customers based on lifetime spending.

-Customers with No Purchases – Identify registered but inactive customers.
+Customers with No Purchases – Detect registered but inactive customers.

-Least-Selling Categories by State – Detect weak-performing categories geographically.
+Least-Selling Categories by State – Highlight low-performing categories geographically.

-Inventory Stock Alerts – Highlight low-stock products with restock dates.
+Inventory Stock Alerts – Identify products with stock below threshold along with restock dates.

-Shipping Delays – Orders delayed by more than 3 days.
+Shipping Delays – Orders delayed by more than 3 days, including delivery provider details.

-Top 5 Customers by State – Regional top customers by order count and sales.
+Top 5 Customers by State – Find top customers per state by order count and sales.

-Payment Success Rate – Breakdown of successful vs. failed/pending transactions.
+Payment Success Rate – Percentage breakdown of successful, failed, and pending payments.

-Product Profit Margin – Ranking products by profitability.
+Product Profit Margin – Rank products based on profitability.

-Most Returned Products – Top products by return rate.
+Most Returned Products – Identify products with the highest return rates.

 🛠️ Tools & Concepts

- Use SQL Server
+SQL Server / MySQL / PostgreSQL (any RDBMS compatible)

-Advanced SQL: Joins, Window Functions, Aggregations, Ranking
+Advanced SQL Techniques:

+Joins

+Window Functions

+Aggregations

+Ranking Functions

+CTEs

-Business Use Cases: Sales performance, customer behavior, operations, and profitability
+Business Use Cases:

+Sales performance

+Customer behavior

+Inventory optimization

+Operational efficiency

-🎯 Objective
+🎯 Objectives

-To provide actionable insights that help:
+The goal of this project is to provide actionable business insights that help:

 Improve sales strategies